russmckendrick/records/content/albums/cliff-hanger-5515226/index.md

 styles: []
 ---

 Cliff Hanger is an album by Jimmy Cliff, released in 1985 through CBS Records.
-In 1986, the album won Cliff the Grammy Award for Best Reggae Recording.The album featured collaborations with members of Kool and the Gang and included two songs co-written by La Toya Jackson.
+In 1986, the album won Cliff the Grammy Award for Best Reggae Recording.
+The album featured collaborations with members of Kool and the Gang and included two songs co-written by La Toya Jackson.